I had a Cesarean section and gave birth naturally and this is my opinion on both

-I had had surgery before but never while I was still conscious and while I couldn't feel the pain of the incisions I could feel the doctor taking the baby out of me and the sensation meant I ended up vomiting on the anaesthetist.
-I haemorrhaged massive amounts of blood during the surgery and the baby himself had to be resuscitated.
+I'd had surgery before but never while I was still conscious and, while I couldn't feel the pain of the incisions, I could feel the doctor taking the baby out of me.
+The sensation meant I ended up vomiting on the anaesthetist.
+I haemorrhaged massive amounts of blood during the surgery and my baby had to be resuscitated.

-I had to be completely numbed to have the cesarean so it took over a day before I was able to fully use the lower half of my body.
+I had been completely numbed to have the Cesarean, so it took over a day before I was able to fully use the lower half of my body.
 During that time my son was being looked after in the special care unit.

-Anyone who would consider an emergency c-section 'the easy way out' obviously hasn't been through one.
-Looking after a newborn while you're recovering from major surgery is anything but simple and it can take months, sometimes over a year before you're fully back to normal.
+Anyone who would consider an emergency C-section to be 'the easy way out' obviously hasn't been through one.
+Looking after a newborn while you're recovering from major surgery is anything but simple and it can take months, sometimes over a year, before you're fully back to normal.